ShivamTripathi028/rak-chatbot-backend/product-categories/meshtastic/wismesh-tap/quickstart.md

 #### Recharge the Battery

-To recharge the device, plug a USB-C cable into the device and connected it to a 5&nbsp;V 2&nbsp;A USB wall charger.
+To recharge the device, plug a USB-C cable into the device and connected it to a 5 V 2 A USB wall charger.
 Recharging the battery via a USB port on your computer is not recommended due to the potential low current output.

 #### Antenna